Last updated: February 2, 2026

 5.2.
 Using too many indicators and creating “analysis paralysis”

-Loading a chart with redundant tools, multiple moving averages, several oscillators, and pivot point indicators, is common.
+Loading a chart with redundant tools, multiple moving averages, and several oscillators is a common error.
 The result is a screen cluttered with conflicting data and signals.
 When indicators send contradictory messages (e.g., MACD says sell, Stochastic says buy), the trader often freezes.
 This state of indecision, known as “analysis paralysis,” results directly from using too much conflicting data.

 5.3.
 Not backtesting before using real money